April 16 - 22, 2013

 In 2011, Fagan picked up her second Big Ten Coach of the Year honor and guided the Buckeyes to their sixth-consecutive NCAA regional appearance, missing the NCAA Championships by one-tenth of a point.
 Fagan helped guide Sarah Miller to 2011 Big Ten Freshman of the Year laurels and first team All-Big Ten honors along with Colleen Dean.

-The 2012 season marked Fagan's 10th overall in Columbus - the first two as an assistant coach and now eight as head coach.
-Fagan was named the first NACGC/W National Coach of the Year in program history after guiding the Buckeyes to a 10th-place NCAA finish.
-Under Fagan's direction, Sarah Miller and Colleen Dean were named second team All-Americans and Miller garnered first team All-Big Ten honors for the second-consecutive season.
+The 2012 season saw Fagan named the first NACGC/W National Coach of the Year in program history after guiding the Buckeyes to a 10th-place NCAA finish.
+Under Fagan’s direction, Sarah Miller and Colleen Dean were named second team All-Americans and Miller garnered first team All-Big Ten honors for the second-consecutive season.
 The Buckeyes set a program-record team score 197.625 in a dual meet win against Denver as 14 individual career highs were set.
 In addition, Ohio State almost knocked off perennial power and No. 2 Oklahoma on Senior Day in Columbus, falling 196.825-196.700.

 “My coaching philosophy has always been to train the individual, not the team,” Fagan said.
 “I believe each athlete has individual needs and my role as a coach is to figure out what each person needs to be successful and to implement workouts and training techniques to help each team member reach her full potential.
 In the sport of gymnastics, self confidence is critical for successful performance.
 I really focus on building confidence in my student-athletes so that when it comes time to perform, they know they are ready to compete.”